 DJI carries a ton of accessories that work well with the Osmo Mobile 6.
 The most notable is the Fill Light Phone Clamp, which is sold separately for $59.
 This replaces the included magnetic clamp and comes with a fill light built in.
 The light has multiple tones and brightness settings and charges with an included USB-C cable.
-Additionally, DJI offers an Osmo Mobile 6 Vlog Combo which includes the standard gimbal package along with a wireless microphone kit.
+Additionally, DJI offers an Osmo Mobile 6 Vlog Combo that includes the standard gimbal package along with a wireless microphone kit.
 Using all these tools together could enable you to have an extremely portable professional vlogging kit.

 The easiest way to get all these products is from DJI.com, but they are also available at third-party retailers such as Amazon and Best Buy.

 DJI Osmo Mobile 6 vs OM 5: What’s the difference?

 DJI always offers something new with its latest gimbal, but this year, it pulled out all the stops.